-While installing new application or modifying an existing one on your computer you may face “The system administrator has set policies to prevent this installation” error message.
+While installing a new application or modifying an existing one on your computer you may face “The system administrator has set policies to prevent this installation” error message.
 This message appears more often when you are accessing the computer with a non-administrative account, where a system administrator has restricted installation or modification of a new application.
-In order to fix this issue simply follow these steps on your computer.
+To fix this issue simply follow these steps on your computer.

 Fix-1 Set UAC to ‘Never Notify’-

 Setting User Account Control (UAC) to “Never Notify” may solve this issue on your computer.